choochooyu/pdsnd_github/README.md

 Bikeshare

 ### Description
-This is a python code of exploring three city's bike use data
+This is a python code of exploring bike use data for Chicago, New York City and Washington.

 ### Files Used
 chicago.csv